canonical/operator/README.md

 A scenario test consists of three broad steps:

-- Arrange:
+- **Arrange**:
   - declare the input state
   - select an event to fire
-- Act:
+- **Act**:
   - run the state (i.e. obtain the output state)
+  - optionally, use pre-event and post-event hooks to get a hold of the charm instance and run assertions on internal APIs
-- Assert:
+- **Assert**:
   - verify that the output state is how you expect it to be
-  - verify that the delta with the input state is what you expect it to be
+  - optionally, verify that the delta with the input state is what you expect it to be

 The most basic scenario is the so-called `null scenario`: one in which all is defaulted and barely any data is available.
 The charm has no config, no relations, no networks, and no leadership.